AdmiralGT/botc-scripts/README.md

 - Filter scripts based on required characters or characters to exclude.
 - Option to vote for your favourite scripts

-## Local Setup

-### Setting up Virtualenv

-You can install without virtualenv but it's recommended to use this method.

-    python3 -m venv ./venv
-    source ./venv/bin/activate

-To install your dependencies, you'll be using `poetry`:

-    pip3 install poetry
-    poetry install

-Note: I was getting stuck in the install and running `export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring` seemed to fix it.

-### Setting the Config

-By default, `manage.py` looks for the file `botc/local.py`.
-You'll need to duplicate the `botc/settings.py` file and add your local settings there.

-Be sure to add `SECRET_KEY=<random_string>` with your own random string to the file.
-[You can generate one here](https://randomkeygen.com/).

-You'll also need to set `DATABASES` to the values that match your database.

-### Running and Migration

-Run this command to get the app to run on your local browser at `localhost:8000`:

-    python3 manage.py migrate
-    python3 manage.py runserver

-To create an admin account, run the following command and you can login at `localhost:8000/admin`

-    python3 manage.py createsuperuser

 ## Acknowledgements

 This site is not affiliated with The Pandemonium Institute.
 All roles and characters are the property of Steven Medway and The Pandemonium Institute.